kp101/Wellness-Monitor/Adafruit_ESP32_Feather-S2/README.md

 GND pin on Pico is attached to GND pin on mmWave sensor.

 note: the connection of TX to RX pins.
 Also, this sensor alone will mean running on batteries is impractical.

-Attaching Bosch's BME688 sensor over I2C (requires ~3.1 mA):

-Attach bme688 via Qw/ST(Qwiic/STEMMA QT) connector,
-attach pin SDA (pin 4) on Pico to SDA pin on bme688, attach pin SCL (pin 5) on Pico to SCL pin on bme688, depending on what else is attached to I2C, there is a secondary address for bme688 (see config.yml).

-note: This sensor has a heater, it should have a breakin period and a scan period meeting the requirements of Bosch for accuracy.

 On communicating with Adafruit IO's MQTT: